Integrating the Android SDK

 <uses-permission android:name="com.google.android.gms.permission.AD_ID"/>

-For developers to be able to receive the Advertising ID, a new permission must be added to the manifest file, unless the app uses a recent version of Google Mobile Ads SDK (see details below):
+To receive the Advertising ID, developers must add a new permission to the manifest file unless the app uses a recent version of the Google Mobile Ads SDK:

 <uses-permission android:name="com.google.android.gms.permission.AD_ID"/>

-The permission is included in recent versions of Google Mobile Ads SDK (play-services-ads v20.4.0 and higher, or play-services-ads-identifier v17.1.0 and higher).
-If the app uses these SDKs as dependencies, then the AD_ID permission from the SDK’s library manifest is merged with your app’s main manifest by default, and the advertising ID will be available.
+Recent versions of the Google Mobile Ads SDK (play-services-ads v20.4.0 and higher, or play-services-ads-identifier v17.1.0 and higher) include this permission.
+If the app uses these SDKs, the AD_ID permission from the SDK's library manifest merges with your app's main manifest by default, making the Advertising ID available.

-For more information about Google Play Services, click here.
+For more information about Google Play Services, see Set Up Google Play Services.

 Step 3: Adding Mandatory Permissions - Android Manifest File

-1. Add the following mandatory permissions into your application's AndroidManifest.xml:
+1. Add the following mandatory permissions to the AndroidManifest.xml file:

 <uses-permission android:name="android.permission.INTERNET"/>